pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 In this project, I scraped 74,000 exam takers scores in 2020 from the official Government website, analyzed it to find insights about this exam.
 I then visualized in with Tableau to give the audience insights on this exam. "
 image: /assets/images/collegeexam2020/thumbnail.jpg
 ---
 ## Introduction
-In Vietnam, education is taken very seriously.
-Parents and students prepare three years of high school for one exam, that in many people's opinions determine your future.
+In Vietnam, high school graduates need to take a standardized college entrance exam to get considered for higher education.
+They need to take five subject tests: Maths, Literature, English, Social Sciences and Natural Sciences.
+Parents and students prepare three years of high school for this one exam, that in many people's opinions determine your future.
 Before 2015, students has to take two exams: one deciding whether they graduate high school, and the other is the college entrance exam.
 These two exams now became one, therefore it is extremely stressful for students in their last year of high school.
+I was interested to see the results of their

 In this project, I scraped 74,000 exam takers scores in 2020 from the official Government website, analyzed it to find insights about this exam.
 I then visualized in with Tableau to give the audience insights on this exam.

-In Vietnam, high school graduates need to take a standardized college entrance exam to get considered for higher education.
-They need to take five tests: Maths, Literature, English, Social Sciences and Natural Sciences.

 ## Ask

 ## Process and Process
 First we will go to [http://diemthi.hcm.edu.vn/Home](http://diemthi.hcm.edu.vn/Home).
 There is a search box available.
 Students will put their candidate ID in here, press search (Xem điểm), and the site will give their results, as of below.